Veil-Project/veil-project.github.io/en/technology.md

 - A declining and capped contribution to the **founder**, to recover the seed investment from which the project has been bootstrapped.

-- A declining but uncapped contribution to the **Veil Labs**, to provide for ongoing research and development in privacy technologies related to cryptocurrencies.
+- A declining but uncapped contribution to the **Veil Labs**, a separate entity that will be established to provide ongoing research and development in privacy technologies related to cryptocurrencies.

 - A front-heavy, declining and uncapped contribution to the **Veil operations budget**, funding operations activities such as core network and wallet development, project management, online user support, bounties, marketing and partnerships.